 - No refund will be given if a cancellation notice is received after May 29th

 Can my child be in a group with his/her friend?

 Camp is an opportunity for new experiences and to make new friends.
 For this reason, we do not accept camper grouping requests.

 Does the camp provide meals?

 Nature Adventures Camp does not provide meals.
-We are a PEANUT FREE camp and require all snacks and lunches sent to camp be free of peanuts and their oils.
+We are a NUT FREE camp and require all snacks and lunches sent to camp be free of peanuts and their oils.
 There is a morning snack time for all campers, lunch for all day campers, and an optional Lunch Bunch for half day campers.
 Soy nut butter and Sunflower seed butter are good alternatives to peanut butter, please put a note on your child’s sandwich if you prepare your child’s lunch with one of these alternatives.

 My child has a food allergy, how do you avoid contact with food allergens?

-Summer Adventures Nature Day Camp is a PEANUT FREE camp and has enjoyed many successful years of welcoming campers with food allergies.
+Summer Adventures Nature Day Camp is a NUT FREE camp and has enjoyed many successful years of welcoming campers with food allergies.
 Food allergies must be listed on the required health forms as well as any medication that is prescribed to the camper.
 This information as well as communication with the parent or guardian about the allergy helps the camp staff to take all necessary precautions to help the camper avoid contact with allergens and ensure the camper enjoys a safe, healthy and fun experience at camp.
 At meal times, campers are placed next to children who have meals which do not contain the allergen.
 For more specific concerns, please contact the Camp Director.

 Do campers swim at Nature Camp?